knyazer/kalman-filter-playground/README.md

-# Simple benchmark for 6- and 4- state length Kalman Filters
+# Simple benchmark for 6- and 4- state Kalman Filters

 This repository contains some a Proof Of Concept, that shows that shows that using K4 for ball but K6 for robots makes sense.
 Also, it outlines the importance of the careful tuning of Kalman Filter.